 Tantra dissolves the division of spiritual versus mundane.
 Every aspect of life is integrated as a tool for spiritual growth.
 Its practitioners aspire to transcendence in immanence (material existence).
 But pay attention!
 This does not mean ordinary indulgence in life.
 It implies a continuous focus on the divine vision so that life, with all its activities, becomes a launching pad to eternity.

 In Tantra, the body is seen as a living temple and sexual energy is seen as divine energy.
 The body, with all its energies, is considered a divine instrument for spiritual transformation.
-We can say that the broad approach of Tantra consists in making all ordinary activities sacred.
+We can say that the broad approach of Tantra consists of making all ordinary activities sacred.

 Tantra is a practical system.
 That’s why it’s called a sadhana shastra, which means it is a practice-oriented scripture.
 It is not an instant philosophical system.
-It is based on the direct experiences and realizations of Tantric sages and it consists in numerous methods to suit different types of followers.
+It is based on the direct experiences and realizations of Tantric sages and it consists of numerous methods to suit different types of followers.

 Thus, it is a non-dogmatic system that adapts to the needs of the time.
 It is a dynamic system that has changed and developed for the benefit of its adepts.